 A typical automation project involves electrical and automation design, programming, electrical control cabinet manufacturing, and installation and commissioning tasks.
-The collaboration has extended from automation services to mechanical design and device manufacture.
+The collaboration has extended from automation services to mechanical engineering and manufacturing.
 Last year, Makron’s factory in Estonia produced 52 Evac devices, which were installed on four vessels.
 The manufacturing process includes assembly work and electrification.

 Evac’s marine sector projects typically last for several years and numerous Makron employees participate in them at various stages.
 For example, as early as 2017, Makron supplied the first control cabinets and boxes for a cruise ship, which was recently completed.